CMCD1996/Portfolio/resume.md

 # **Academic achievements & awards**

 ### **University of Auckland Blues Award for Innovation (2020)**

+* Outstanding achievement in innovation that has created or enhanced a product, process or system which provides an effective solution to a challenging issue.
+I received this award by developing business strategies to support Line Mobile's growth and Sea Limited's brand as a member of the University of Auckland's Case Programme team.
+We placed 3rd at the 2019 Chulalongkorn International Business Case Competition held in Koh Samui, Thailand.

 ### **University of Auckland EY Business Student of the Year – Finalist (2020)**